Beautiful Creatures (2013 film)

-Beautiful Creatures is a 2013 American romantic gothic fantasy film written for the screen and directed by Richard LaGravenese based on the 2009 novel of the same name by Kami Garcia and Margaret Stohl.
-It stars Alden Ehrenreich, Alice Englert, Jeremy Irons, Viola Davis, Emmy Rossum, Thomas Mann, and Emma Thompson.
+Beautiful Creatures is a 2013 American romantic gothic fantasy film written for the screen and directed by Richard LaGravenese.
+Based on the 2009 novel of the same name by Kami Garcia and Margaret Stohl, the film stars Alden Ehrenreich, Alice Englert, Jeremy Irons, Viola Davis, Emmy Rossum, Thomas Mann, and Emma Thompson.

 It was released in the United States on February 14, 2013, by Warner Bros.
 Pictures.
-It received mixed reviews from critics and grossed $60.1 million worldwide against its $60 million budget, making it a box office bomb.
+It received mixed reviews from critics and grossed only $60.1 million worldwide against its $60 million budget.

 Plot

-In Gatlin, South Carolina, teenager Ethan Wate awakens from a recurring dream of a girl he has not met.
+In Gatlin, South Carolina, teen Ethan Wate awakens from a recurring dream of a girl he has not met.
 He despairs of his small-town existence and dreams of leaving for college.

-His first day of junior year, a newcomer Lena Duchannes resembles the girl Ethan has been dreaming about.
-Other students gossip about Lena's reclusive uncle, Macon Ravenwood, suggesting her family are devil worshippers.
+On Ethan's first day of junior year, newcomer Lena Duchannes arrives, who resembles the girl in his dreams.
+Other students gossip about Lena's reclusive uncle Macon Ravenwood, and suggest that the members of her family are devil worshippers.
 On the way home, Ethan nearly runs her over.
 Giving her a ride, they bond over interests.

-In class, a few students insist they can not be in class with Lena, and pray to be protected from her and her family.
-Visibly shaken, her class windows shatter, increasing fears and suspicions she is a witch.
-Ethan and Lena become friends and he gives her a locket he found at Greenbriar.
-Both touching the locket triggers a shared flashback to the Civil War.
+In class, a few students insist that they cannot be in class with Lena so pray to be protected from her and her family.
+Visibly shaken, her class windows shatter, which increases fears and suspicions that she is a witch.
+Ethan and Lena become friends, and he gives her a locket that he found at Greenbriar.
+Both touch the locket, which triggers a shared flashback to the American Civil War.

-Macon, disapproving of their relationship, conspires with Ethan's family friend, Amma, to separate them.
-Lena tells Ethan that she and her family are "casters" capable of performing spells.
-On her sixteenth birthday, her true nature will reveal itself toward either the light or dark.
+Macon disapproves of their relationship and conspires with Ethan's family friend Amma to separate them.
+Lena tells Ethan that she and her family are "casters" (called witches by mortals) and can perform spells.
+On her 16th birthday, her true nature will reveal itself toward either the light or dark.

-Complications arise when two powerful dark casters aim to push Lena to the dark: Ridley, Lena's cousin, and Lena's mother, Sarafine, who did not raise Lena and has possessed Mrs. Lincoln, the mother of Ethan's friend Link.
+Complications arise when two powerful dark casters aim to push Lena to the dark: Lena's cousin Ridley and Lena's mother Sarafine, who did not raise her and has possessed the mother of Ethan's friend Link, Mrs. Lincoln.